Opportunity or Dead-end?

 Repeated Behaviors: Patterns in Lost Opportunities

 To change your self-defeating behaviors, you first have to name them and then decide whether to continue operating from them.
-This is a critical choice.It is easier to change when you actually see how much it has cost you or the negative consequences that you have received.
+This is a critical choice.Change is easier when you see how many opportunities your behaviors have cost you or the negative consequences that you got.
+Click To Tweet

 What Do These Self-defeating Behaviors Cost?